Before selling or outsourcing portions of your hospital lab program, consider optimizing the revenue cycle for increased profitability.

 What about serving the increasing number of hospital-employed physicians?
 As physician provider’s become hospital employees, labs are jockeying for position.
 Hospital labs have a unique advantage… location, location, location.
 But to leverage that advantage, hospital labs need to sell their service, speed, and quality to the ordering physicians.
 Is your hospital lab program creating valuable connections with hospital employed physicians?
 Can your outreach lab compete solely on a cost basis?
 Or is there additional value to be considered?

 Many health system executives feel forced to sell off the lab program because it is not viewed as a core fundamental service.
 Without a process in place to measure the profitability or value of their lab’s business, hospitals tend to undervalue their worth.
 You can respond by communicating your lab’s value.
 You can start by optimizing your lab’s revenue cycle.
 Quadax, an expert in laboratory billing, can help.
 With service options sized to fit (Business Process Outsourcing, Software-as-a-Service, Hybrid), your lab can maximize reimbursement and demonstrate its value.
-Learn more about Quadax services, visit Understanding Your Lab’s Revenue Cycle.
+Let’s Take On The Revenue Cycle Together!
+Book a strategy call here.